LGN520/farreach-public/benchmark.md

 		- If you have an error message of `hot key verification failed`, check the ssh connectivity between the switch and all clients/servers
 		- If you have an error message of `permission denied`, check the correctness of ownership for /tmp/farreach in the switch and servers
 		- If you have an error message of `permission denied (public key)`, check whether you spefcify the correct private key in the switch such that it can copy files from clients/servers
-	- If you want to test recovery time based on existing recovery information instead of running server rotations again, in run_exp_recovery.sh:
+	- If you want to test recovery time based on existing recovery information instead of running server rotations again, in global.sh and run_exp_recovery.sh:
       - Step 1: make sure `EVALUATION_OUTPUT_PREFIX` points to the path of existing recovery files.
       - Step 2: run the script with argument `recoeveryonly` set to `1`.